Pete Wisdom: House of M

-An alternate universe variant of Pete Wisdom from Earth-58163 appears in Uncanny X-Men.
+An alternate universe version of Pete Wisdom from Earth-58163 appears in Uncanny X-Men.
 This version is a servant of Brian Braddock, the King of Great Britain.

 Ultimate Marvel

-An alternate universe variant of Pete Wisdom appears in the Ultimate Marvel series Ultimate Human.
+An alternate universe version of Pete Wisdom appears in the Ultimate Marvel series Ultimate Human.
 This version is a former member of MI6 who was fired after experimenting on himself and transforming into the Leader.
-This gives him enhanced intelligence, but his enlarged cranium leaves him wheelchair-bound and requires him to use a head-mounted brace to support his body.
+This gives him enhanced intelligence, but his enlarged cranium leaves him unable to walk, and requires him to use a head-mounted brace to support his body.
 After battling the Hulk, Wisdom is killed in an unsuccessful attempt to attack him.